tu-team/2/doc/design-specification/system-description.md

 #### Message bus

-Is main component for collaboration of rest components.
-It uses messaging capabilities to deliver notification of internal events.
+Is main component used for collaboration of components.
+It uses messaging capabilities to deliver notification of internal events between components.
-Adapter to 3rd party component, with messaging functionality: implemented as third party component Glassfish MessageBus.
+Adapter to 3rd party component, with messaging functionality: implemented as third party component [Glassfish message bus](http://en.wikipedia.org/wiki/GlassFish).

 ### ThinkingLifeCycle